schlicht/Checkers/README.md

 Piece is on edge of Board = 1
 Wins the Game = 1
 ```
-The score is increase by the amounts above for red pieces and decremented for black pieces.
+The score is increased for red pieces and decremented for black pieces.
 For example, if there are 5 red
-pieces, and 7 black pieces.
+pieces with 1 king and 4 on the back row, and 7 black pieces with no kings, 2 on the back row, and 3 on the edges, the score of the board would be -2.